SwethaSrikari/Movie-Genre-classification/README.md

 # Text-classification
 Multi class text classification using different word embeddings, scikit-learn models, sequential models, pre-trained transformer models

+**NOTE: For now, the goal is to explore different types of models that can be used for text classification and see how each one performs.
+I'll add more models as I keep exploring new ones**

 # Dataset
 Genre classfication dataset with the movie name, summary of the movie and its genre seperated by ':::' is saved in a text file which can be downloaded from [here](https://www.kaggle.com/code/rohitganji13/film-genre-classification-using-nlp/data).